XKirby/TTS-Incremental-Blackjack/README.md

  - Token Pokeball Printers
  - Support for up to 10 Players
  - 3 Minigames
+ - A Raffle System that requires the table host to distribute prizes

  A lot of work went into this to make sure it's as stable as it can be.